vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ## Result

-In the video we can see our board in action.
+In this video we can see our board in action.
 It's very important to understand that the structure and the naming of the files in the file system are used to structure the actual visual.
 That reduces complexity for those people who maintain the files dramatically.

 ![image](/assets/2025-11-27/result.gif)